 Some of the information in this Quarterly Report on Form 10-Q may contain "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 All statements, other than statements of historical fact included in this Quarterly Report on Form 10-Q, regarding our strategy, future operations, financial position, estimated revenues and losses, projected costs, prospects, plans and objectives of management are forward-looking statements.
 Words such as "may," "assume," "forecast," "position," "predict," "strategy," "expect," "intend," "plan," "estimate," "anticipate," "believe," "project," "budget," "potential," or "continue," and similar expressions are used to identify forward-looking statements, although not all forward-looking statements contain such identifying words.
-When considering these forward-looking statements, investors should keep in mind the risk factors and other cautionary statements in this Quarterly Report on Form 10-Q. These forward-looking statements are based on management's current beliefs, based on currently available information, as to the outcome and timing of future events.
+When considering these forward-looking statements, investors should keep in mind the risk factors and other cautionary statements in this Quarterly Report on Form 10-Q and in our Annual Report on Form 10-K for the year ended December 31, 2022.
+These forward-looking statements are based on management's current beliefs, based on currently available information, as to the outcome and timing of future events.
 Factors that could cause our actual results to differ materially from the results contemplated by such forward-looking statements include:

-- our ability to execute our business strategy; - · our production and oil and gas reserves; - · our financial strategy, liquidity and capital required for our development program; - our ability to obtain debt or equity financing on satisfactory terms to fund acquisitions, expansion projects, working capital requirements and the repayment or refinancing of indebtedness; - our ability to execute our return of capital program; - natural gas, natural gas liquids ("NGLs") and oil prices; - impacts of geopolitical events, including the Russia-Ukraine conflict, and world health events, including the coronavirus ("COVID-19") pandemic; - timing and amount of future production of natural gas, NGLs and oil; - · our hedging strategy and results; - our ability to meet minimum volume commitments and to utilize or monetize our firm transportation commitments; - our future drilling plans; - our projected well costs; - competition; - government regulations and changes in laws; - pending legal or environmental matters; - marketing of natural gas, NGLs and oil; - leasehold or business acquisitions; - costs of developing our properties; - operations of Antero Midstream Corporation ("Antero Midstream"); - our ability to achieve our greenhouse gas reduction targets and the costs associated therewith; - general economic conditions; - credit markets;
+- our ability to execute our business strategy; - our production and oil and gas reserves; - · our financial strategy, liquidity and capital required for our development program; - our ability to obtain debt or equity financing on satisfactory terms to fund acquisitions, expansion projects, working capital requirements and the repayment or refinancing of indebtedness; - our ability to execute our return of capital program; - natural gas, natural gas liquids ("NGLs") and oil prices; - impacts of geopolitical events, including the conflicts in Ukraine and in the Middle East, and world health events; - timing and amount of future production of natural gas, NGLs and oil; - · our hedging strategy and results; - our ability to meet minimum volume commitments and to utilize or monetize our firm transportation commitments; - our future drilling plans; - our projected well costs; - competition; - government regulations and changes in laws; - pending legal or environmental matters; - marketing of natural gas, NGLs and oil; - leasehold or business acquisitions; - costs of developing our properties; - operations of Antero Midstream Corporation ("Antero Midstream"); - our ability to achieve our greenhouse gas reduction targets and the costs associated therewith; - general economic conditions; - credit markets;